alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-09-adventures-in-the-terraform-dsl-part-v-conditional-logic.md

 This led to the abuse of the replace function to do string comparisons in Terraform.
 I hope it didn't happen _too_ much and I really hope this code isn't still out there, but just in case, here is an example taken from the aforementioned blog post.

 Imagine I want to add a CPU alarm but only on my AWS t-class EC2 instances.
-Here is an example:
+Consider this code:

 ```text
 variable "instance_type" {